AY2223S2-CS2103-F10-1/tp/docs/UserGuide.md

 Examples:
 - `listtasks` followed by `delete 2` deletes the 2nd task in the task list.
-- `findtasks book` followed by `delete 1` deletes the 1st task in the results of the `findtask` command.

 ## Locating a Specific Task: `findtask`